 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage by multiplying fifty percent by the lessor of «Customer Name»’s:

-(1) FY2026 CHWM, including an increase for «Customer Name»’s Annexed Load from a CHWM Customer, and a decrease for «Customer Name»’s load annexed by another customer or a Third-Party; or
+(1) Provider of Choice FY2026 CHWM, including an increase for «Customer Name»’s Annexed Load from a CHWM Customer, and a decrease for «Customer Name»’s load annexed by another customer or a Third-Party; or

-(2) Forecast of Total Retail Load minus Existing Resources minus NLSLs minus Tier 1 Allowance Amount, and then divided by the Annual CHWM System, and multiplied by one-hundred.
+(2) Forecast of Total Retail Load minus Existing Resources minus NLSLs minus Tier 1 Allowance Amount, and then divided by the annual CHWM System in section 2 of Exhibit K, and multiplied by one-hundred.

 The value as expressed as a percentage will be rounded to the fifth decimal and as a number rounded to the seventh decimal.
 Expressed as a formula, the Slice Percentage in each year of the Rate Period is calculated as follows:

-Slice %=50% X (min FY2026 CHWM, TRLfx-ER-NLSL-T1AAAnnual CHWM System x 100
+Slice %=50% X (min FY2026 CHWM, TRLfx-ER-NLSL-T1AAannual CHWM System x 100

 ER – Existing Resources